Wreath-like products of groups and their von Neumann algebras II: Outer automorphisms: Group theoretic preliminaries

 Thus, we can assume that at least one $H_i$ is infinite.
 By \cite[Theorem 5.4]{Osi16}, there exists $Y\subseteq G$ such that $\Hl\h (G,Y)$ and the action of $G$ on $\Gamma (G, \mathcal H \cup Y)$ is acylindrical (recall that $\mathcal H$ is defined by (\ref{calA})).
 Let $a\in G\setminus H_i$.
 By Proposition \ref{Prop:maln}, we have $|a^{-1}H_ia\cap H_i|<\infty$.
 The existence of such an element $a$ and the assumption $|H_i|=\infty $ allow us to apply \cite[Theorem 6.11]{DGO}, which implies that the group $G$ contains an element acting loxodromically on $\Gamma (G, \mathcal H \cup Y)$.
 In particular, the action $G\curvearrowright \Gamma (G, \mathcal H \cup Y)$ has unbounded orbits.
 Since $G$ is ICC, it is not virtually cyclic.
 Therefore, the action $G\curvearrowright\Gamma (G, \mathcal H \cup Y)$ is non-elementary by Theorem \ref{Thm:class}.
 Note that $K(G)=\{1\}$ by Theorem \ref{Thm:HypICC}.
 By Theorem \ref{Thm:Eg} (b), $G$ contains a loxodromic element $g\in G$ such that $\langle g\rangle \cup \Hl \h G$.

 Every Dehn filling $G(\mathcal N)$ of $(G,\Hl)$ can also be thought of as the Dehn filling of $(G, \Hl\cup \langle g\rangle )$ corresponding to the trivial kernel $\{ 1\}\lhd \langle g\rangle$.
-Applying Theorem \ref{Thm:DF} to the hyperbolically embedded collection of subgroups $\Hl\cup \langle g\rangle$, we obtain that any sufficiently deep Dehn filling $G(\mathcal N)$ of $(G,\Hl)$ contains a hyperbolically embedded, proper, infinite cyclic subgroup (namely, the image of $\langle g\rangle$).
-In particular, all sufficiently deep fillings of $(G,\Hl)$ are acylindrically hyperbolic by Theorem \ref{Thm:ah}.
+Applying Theorem \ref{Thm:DF} to the hyperbolically embedded collection of subgroups $\Hl\cup \langle g\rangle$, we obtain that the Dehn filling $G(\mathcal N)$ of $(G,\Hl)$ with respect any collection of sufficiently deep subgroups $N_i\lhd H_i$ contains a hyperbolically embedded, proper, infinite cyclic subgroup (namely, the image of $\langle g\rangle$).
+In particular, $G(\mathcal N)$ is acylindrically hyperbolic by Theorem \ref{Thm:ah}.
 It remains to note that the existence of an infinite cyclic hyperbolically embedded subgroup in an acylindrically hyperbolic group implies triviality of the finite radical by Proposition \ref{Prop:maln}.
-Applying Theorem \ref{Thm:HypICC} again we conclude that all sufficiently deep fillings of $(G,\Hl)$ are ICC. \end{proof}
+Applying Theorem \ref{Thm:HypICC} again we conclude that $G(\mathcal N)$ is ICC. \end{proof}

 We end this section with a lemma which will be used in the proof of Theorem \ref{symmetries}.
 We say that a group $S$ is a {\it nontrivial free product} if $S=S_1*S_2$ with $|S_1|\geq 2$ and $|S_2|\geq 3$.
-Recall also that a subgroup of a hyperbolic group is {\it elementary} if it contains a cyclic subgroup of finite index.
+Recall that a subgroup of a hyperbolic group is {\it elementary} if it contains a cyclic subgroup of finite index.
+Recall also that a subgroup $H$ of a group $G$ is \emph{malnormal} (respectively, \emph{almost malnormal}) if $H\cap g^{-1}Hg=\{ 1\} $ (respectively, $|H\cap g^{-1}Hg|<\infty $) for all $g\in G\setminus H$.

 \begin{lem} Let $G$ be a group that is hyperbolic relative to a finite collection of finitely generated, residually finite subgroups $\{H_i\}_{i\in I}$.
 Let $D$ be a non-trivial, ICC, property (T) subgroup of $G$.
 Suppose also that, for every $i\in I$, $D$ is not conjugate to a subgroup of $H_i$.
 Then there is a short exact sequence $1\ra S \ra D \ra K\ra 1,$ where $ S$ is either trivial or a nontrivial free product group, and $K$ is a non-elementary subgroup of a hyperbolic group. \end{lem}